-On 23 June 2016, the United Kingdom held the EU Membership Referendum to ask the people if they wanted the country to either remain a member of or leave the European Union.
-51.89 percent voted to leave while 48.11 percent voted to remain.
-Since then, the term “British exit” or Brexit has been widely used to reference the impending withdrawal of the U.K. from the EU.
+On 23 June 2016, the United Kingdom held the EU Membership Referendum to ask the voting population whether they wanted the country to remain a member of the European Union or leave it.
+51.89 percent voted to leave and 48.11 percent voted to remain.
+The term “British Exit” or Brexit has since been widely used to reference the withdrawal of the U.K. from the EU.
+The United Kingdom officially left the European Union on 31 January 2020.
+But what exactly were the reasons for Brexit?
+Why did a considerable number of people in the U.K. want to leave EU?

 The Major Arguments or Reasons for Brexit